Overview

 Obesity-related complications

-In addition to having constant hunger, people with Prader-Willi syndrome have low muscle mass, so they need fewer than average calories, and they may not be physically active.
-This combination of factors makes them prone to obesity and the medical problems related to obesity, such as:
+In addition to being hungry all the time, people with Prader-Willi syndrome have low muscle mass.
+As a result, they need fewer calories, and they may not be physically active.
+These factors make them prone to obesity and the medical problems related to obesity, such as:

-• Other complications, such as an increased risk of liver disease and gallbladder stones
+• Other complications, such as being more likely to have liver disease and gallstones.

 • Sterility.
-Although there have been a few reports of women with Prader-Willi syndrome becoming pregnant, most people with this disorder are unable to have children.
+Although there have been a few reports of females with Prader-Willi syndrome becoming pregnant, most people with this condition can't have children.

 • Osteoporosis.
-Osteoporosis causes bones to become weak and brittle, so they may break easily.
-People with Prader-Willi syndrome are at an increased risk of developing osteoporosis because they have low levels of sex hormones and may also have low levels of growth hormone — both hormones help maintain strong bones.
+Osteoporosis causes bones to break easily.
+People with Prader-Willi syndrome are more likely to get osteoporosis because they have low levels of sex hormones.
+They also may have low levels of growth hormone.
+Both hormones support strong bones.

 Other complications

-• Effects of binge eating.
-Eating large amounts of food quickly, called binge eating, can cause the stomach to become abnormally enlarged.
-People with Prader-Willi syndrome may not report pain and they rarely vomit.
-Binge eating can also cause choking.
-Rarely, a person may eat so much that it causes stomach rupture.
+• Choking and stomach rupture.
+Eating large amounts of food quickly, called binge eating, can cause the stomach to become larger than usual.
+People with Prader-Willi syndrome may not report pain, and they rarely vomit.
+Binge eating also can cause choking.
+Rarely, people may eat so much that it ruptures their stomachs.

 • Reduced quality of life.
-Behavioral problems can interfere with family functioning, successful education and social participation.
-They can also reduce the quality of life for children, teenagers and adults with Prader-Willi syndrome.
+Behavioral problems can affect family functioning, getting a good education and taking part in social activities.
+These issues lower the quality of life.

 Prevention

-If you have a child with Prader-Willi syndrome and would like to have another baby, consider seeking genetic counseling.
-A genetic counselor may help determine your risk of having another child with Prader-Willi syndrome.
+If you have a child with Prader-Willi syndrome and would like to have another baby, think about getting genetic counseling.
+A genetic counselor can help you figure out the risk of having another child with Prader-Willi syndrome.

 Related